airpair/spinning-guide/post.md

 ## 2. Expectations & professionalism

-Stick to these guidelines to avoid your AirPair `Mojo` <sup>The [Expert mojo api](https://github.com/airpair/experts.airpair.com/blob/master/docs/api/experts/mojo.md) and the number of pairs you get.</sup> and future success getting pairs being negatively impacted.
+Your AirPair `Mojo` <sup>The [Expert mojo api](https://github.com/airpair/experts.airpair.com/blob/master/docs/api/experts/mojo.md) and the number of pairs you get.</sup> and future success in getting pairs is tightly bound with sticking in these boundaries.

-### 2.1 DON'T MISS SESSIONS
+### 2.1 Showing up

-We will credit your customer $30 deduct that amount from your payouts.
-Missing multiple sessions will lead to no more pairing via AirPair.
+We will deduct $30 from your payouts and credit your customer each time you miss a session.
+Missing multiple sessions will quickly the number of new pairing opportunties we send you drop towards nil.

-### 2.2 AVOID RESCHEDULING
+### 2.2 Rescheduling

-1. We expect you not to reschedule customers.
+You are generally expected not to reschedule customers, but if necessarily to work within the following boundaries:

-2. If rescheduling is necessary it must be done with at least 24 hours notice.
+1. If rescheduling is necessary you must notify your customer and
+@customer-support via chat with at least 24 hours notice.
-3. Under exceptional circumstances (baby on the way / traffic jam etc.)
+2. Under exceptional circumstances (baby on the way / traffic jam etc.)
 **let your pair know *via your chat room* ** at least a half hour before why you will not be able to attend.
-Via chat enables and sooner if possible helps us potentially swap to an alternate expert.
-4. Radio silence will likely lead to no more pairing via AirPair.
+3. Radio silence leading up to and past your scheduled time will likely lead to no more pairing.
-5. Stopping/breaking mid-session for more than 1-2 minutes (e.g. to take phone  calls) or change locations is not acceptable.
+4. Stopping /breaking mid-session for more than 1-2 minutes (e.g. to take phone  calls) or change locations is not acceptable.
-6. Ending early to reschedule will entitle the customer the original full booking length at the rescheduled time, to swap experts without you getting paid or a full refund.
+5. Ending early to reschedule will entitle the customer to the original full booking length at the rescheduled time or to swap and try a new expert without you getting paid or a full refund.

+** Tip ** The sooner you let your customer and us know (via chat) that you cannot make a session the greater chance there is to find and swap to an alternate expert.

-### 2.3 WORKING AUDIO & VIDEO
+### 2.3 Audio & Video

 We expect your audio and video to be working and clear.
-You are responsible for having enough bandwidth and pre-testings that the audio and video are not inhibiting communications ahead of time.
+You are responsible for having enough bandwidth and pre-testings ahead of time and that the audio and video are not inhibiting communications.

+### 2.4 Punctuality

-### 2.4 ON TIME IS EARLY
+**{ ON TIME IS EARLY }**

-We respect expert time more than similar platform <sup>Unlike other platforms [AirPair favors experts](/expert-guide).</sup> Customers are made aware that your time is important and that paid time starts ticking immediately from your scheduled time.
+We respect expert time more than similar platforms <sup>Unlike other platforms [AirPair favors experts](/expert-guide).</sup>.
+Customers are made aware that your time is precious and the clock starts ticking immediately from at your scheduled time.

-You and your pair are asked to be online in your chat room **10 minutes before your session** to:
+Be online in your chat room **10 minutes before your session** to:

-- To account for possible clock misalignment
+- To account for clock misalignment
-- Buffer time to correctly set up
+- Buffer time for smooth set up
 - Last minute ping missing parties accidently distracted, but readily available if poked <sup>Sometimes we developers can get lost in code and not notice the time/</sup>.

 ### 2.5 Late customers & no-shows

-Experts have no obligation to stay later than the scheduled time, even if a customer is ready a few minutes late.
+By being on-time, you also have no obligation to stay later than scheduled, even if customers are a few minutes late.

-If a customer is later than 15 minutes and you your session recording started on time, you may end the call and collect payment for the full booking by mentioning @customer-service in your chat room to let us know.
+When your session recording has started on time, and a customer is later than 15 minutes, you may end the call and collect your full booking payment after mentioning @customer-service in chat to let alter of the no-show.

-### 2.6 STICK TO PAID TIME
+### 2.6 Stick to PAID time

-With no expectations, we are happy for you to go up to 15 minutes overtime if you are eager and going to successfully wrap up with a few extra minutes.
+With no expectations, if you need a few extra minutes and are eager to user them to successfully wrap up a session we are ok for you to go up to 15 minutes.

-If you think it will take more than an extra 15 minutes, 5 minutes before the end of the original session length ask if the customer if they wish to book more time.
-Otherwise solved or not, we expect you to have wrapped up by 15 minutes over.
+If you think it will take more than an extra 15 minutes, 5 minutes before the end of the original session end, ask the customer if they wish to book more time <sup>See Rebooking in the Expert Guide</sup>.
+Solved or not, if a customer does not wish to rebook, we expect you to wrapped up no later than 15 minutes over.

-Providing free follow on time is frowned upon.
-You should be able to accurately set expectations before being booked.
-Most scenarios around experts wanting to give additional free time have resulted from missing expert knowledge which ultimately reflects poorly on the platform.
-If not 100% confident, do not volunteer to avoid mis-aligned customer expectations.
+Providing free time is frowned upon.
+Most scenarios around experts wanting to give additional follow on free time result from lack of expertise which ultimately reflects poorly on the platform and often agrovate customers.

-Customers sometime try to extract value in chat before the actual paid session.
-Use your intuition for answering pre-session questions to setup your success
+Only volunteer on requirements you are very confident with.
+Customers sometimes try to extract value in chat before the actual paid sessions.
+Use your intuition to chat for enough time to answer pre-session questions to set yourself up for success.
+Do not spend unaccounted hours going through the customers code and necessary book offline time.

 ## 3. Tools for live pairing sessions